-BLUE CRAB fishing fair in all tidal creeks and bays.
-Many of the large Jimmies (male crabs) have moved upstream.
-Incoming tide has produced better crab fishing...as the crabs migrate into the shallow water to feed.
+BLUE CRAB fishing is good in all tidal creeks and bays, especially around pilings in the evening.
 Remember...all egg bearing females must be released without avoidable injury.
 Minimum carapace length is 5 inches for a hard shell crab.
 Legal gear types include: scoop (dip) net, hand line, star crab trap, circular (topless) trap not exceeding 26 inches in diameter.
 Maryland Style Crab traps are prohibited.
 Chicken with the skin on it (along with a long handle net) and a small circular crab trap is the preferred method to capture these tasty crabs.
 Blue Crab Fact Sheet Angler's please also note: It's illegal to snag blue crabs.